sigmacodeslol/sigmacodeslol/README.md

 - 💞️ I’m not looking to collaborate yet
 - 📫 How to reach me: discord via @tcrrxzz
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love math
+- ⚡ Fun fact: I use neovim btw!

 <!---
 sigmacodeslol/sigmacodeslol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.